About us

 Supported by Meat and Livestock Australia (MLA), BREEDPLAN has evolved into the cornerstone of genetic evaluation, serving 40 beef cattle breeds and over 14 million animals across 14 countries.
 Additionally, ABRI offers a diverse range of software solutions for other livestock sectors, including dairy cattle, sheep, goats, and horses.

-Under the guidance of current Managing Director Anita Kauffmann, ABRI remains committed to advancing its legacy of knowledge and expertise through continued innovation.
-Ms Kauffmann’s vision emphasises leveraging new technological advancements to benefit ABRI’s clients and the broader livestock industries.
+Under the guidance of current Managing Director Dr David Christie, ABRI remains committed to advancing its legacy of knowledge and expertise through continued innovation.
+Dr Christie’s vision emphasises leveraging new technological advancements to benefit ABRI’s clients and the broader livestock industries.

 1970